What’s the fastest browser for surfing the Web?

-Browser extensions are software add-ons for your browser.
-They change the way information is processed, stored, or appears on your browser.
-There are countless helpful extensions, from productivity hacks to email encryption extensions, from skins for different websites to password storage devices.
+Browser extensions are software add-ons that change the way data is processed, stored, or appears on your browser.
+There are tons of helpful extensions, from productivity hacks to email encryption to password management, and more.

-There are two problems with extensions, however.
-Extensions can pose a security risk, allowing third parties to infect your computer with malware, as well as divulge your browsing history and personal information.
+Problem is, extensions can pose a security risk, allowing third parties to infect your computer with malware, or expose your browsing history and personal data.

-If you’re not seeing much improvement after the first few steps, you can always uninstall and reinstall your browser.
+Lastly, you can always try uninstalling and reinstalling your browser.
 This tends to clear things out all at once, and you may see a big improvement once you start from scratch with the latest version.

 Note that if you uninstall / reinstall, you may lose cache, browsing history, and other data stored in your browser.

 If closing tabs, removing extensions, updating your version, or even reinstalling don’t help, it’s possible you just need a new browser.
 Some are platform-specific (like Safari for Mac computers and iPhones); you might see an improvement in browsing speed simply by using the browser app that’s “meant” for your device.

 But most browsers allow ads and trackers on the pages you visit, and this useless junk inherently slows down browsing speed.
 It also presents a security risk.

 Brave, on the other hand, blocks ads and trackers by default, thanks to Brave Shields.
 With less stuff to load on every page, you see much faster browsing speeds—up to 3x faster than Chrome and other Big Tech browsers.

 Brave is fighting back against a surveillance-based economy where Big Tech companies track, analyze, and resell your browsing data to advertisers.

 If you really want to speed up your browser, it’s time to switch to Brave.